 - Compacted Commodities shall be considered Contamination. - PET #1 Bottles that have an over-wrapped label made from plastic other than the PET shall be considered PET #1 Bottles. - free-flowing liquid in PET #1 Bottles is to be removed by emptying the liquid into a separate sort bin.
 The liquid shall be weighed to identify the weight of the liquid.
 The liquid is considered contamination.
-The empty PET #1 Bottle shall be considered a Commodity. - PET #1 Bottles containing frozen liquid shall be considered Contamination. - opaque bags containing Recyclables shall be considered Contamination. - plastic containers containing excessive food residual shall be considered contamination. - containers/fibre that have a surface area greater than approximately thirty (30) per cent covered with oil, dirt, or paint, shall be considered Contamination. - containers that have contained medical waste and/or bio-hazardous waste shall be considered Contamination. - excessive amounts of snow shall be considered Contamination.
+The empty PET #1 Bottle shall be considered a Commodity. - PET #1 Bottles containing frozen liquid shall be considered Contamination. - opaque bags containing Recyclables shall be considered Contamination. - containers/fibre that have a surface area greater than approximately thirty (30) per cent covered with oil, dirt, or paint, shall be considered Contamination. - containers that have contained medical waste and/or bio-hazardous waste shall be considered Contamination.